vicharanashala/agrichat-annam/README.md

 Troubleshooting

 Features
-Local LLMs: Uses Ollama to run models like Gemma, Llama, or Mistral locally.
+Local LLMs: Uses Ollama to run models like Gemma, Llama locally.

 Vector Search: Stores and retrieves agricultural Q&A using ChromaDB and embeddings.

-Multilingual & Markdown Support: Handles Indian languages and presents answers in a readable format.

 Web Interface: User-friendly chat interface built with FastAPI and Jinja2 templates.